google/unisim/README.md

-    store_data=True, # set to False for large datasets to save memory index_type="exact", # set to "approx" for large datasets to use ANN search batch_size=128, # increasing batch_size on GPU may be faster use_accelerator=True, # uses GPU if available, otherwise uses CPU )
+    store_data=True, # set to False for large datasets to save memory index_type="exact", # set to "approx" for large datasets to use ANN search batch_size=128, # increasing batch_size on GPU may be faster )

 # the dataset can be very large, e.g. millions of texts